kaunda-a/nyx-automation/.qwen/PROJECT_SUMMARY.md

 - Created Tauri commands for server management
 - Created TypeScript library for Tauri IPC calls
 - Resolved git issues with large zip file by removing it from repository history
+- Fixed string escaping in download script
+- Triggered GitHub Actions workflow with new tag v1.1.1

 ## Current Plan
 1. [COMPLETED] Add Tauri dependencies to the client project